 Jemez Mountain Trail National Scenic Byway

-Learn about Los Alamo’s once-secret atomic history at the interactive Bradbury Science Museum, then climb wooden ladders at Bandelier National Monument to explore ancient Native American cliff dwellings that date to the 1100s.
-The people who lived here are believed to be the ancestors of today’s nearby Pueblo communities, including San Ildefonso and Cochiti pueblos.
+Learn about Los Alamo’s once-secret atomic history and the Manhattan Project at the interactive Bradbury Science Museum, then shimmy down wooden ladders at Bandelier National Monument to explore ancient Native American cliff dwellings that were constructed in the 1100s CE.
+The people who lived here are believed to be the ancestors of several modern Pueblo communities, including the people of the San Ildefonso and Cochiti pueblos.

-Admission to the site is $16 for adults, and kids 10 and younger are free.
-Most days photos are allowed, but on some days photography is forbidden due to cultural activities such as dances; make sure to follow the posted rules and requests from tribal members.
+Admission to the site is $16 for adults, but kids 10 and younger are free.
+Photos are usually allowed, but on some days photography is forbidden due to cultural activities such as dances.
+Be sure to follow the posted rules and requests from members of the community.

 Enchanted Circle National Scenic Byway

-From Taos, the Enchanted Circle National Scenic Byway makes a breathtaking 122-mile loop around Wheeler Peak, New Mexico’s highest peak at 13,161 feet.
-Beginning in Taos either north on N.M.
-522 or east on US 64, this route through the heart of the Sangre de Cristo mountains is a perfect way to discover the communities of Angel Fire, Eagle Nest and Red River, Questa and Arroyo Hondo.
+Pick up the byway from Taos by going north on NM 522 or east on US 64.
+The route cuts through the heart of the Sangre de Cristo mountains, and on the way you can discover the mountain communities of Angel Fire, Eagle Nest and Red River, Questa and Arroyo Hondo.